Josh Meyer: Career

 In 2016, NBC News hired him as a senior investigative reporter.
 He has also been a correspondent for Quartz, an Atlantic Media online publication.
 He has also written for Reuters, Der Spiegel, The Boston Globe, and Salon.
 He has been a guest on NPR, BBC, PBS, and CNN.

 In 2017 Meyer reported on actions taken by the Obama administration to prevent Hezbollah drug-trafficking activities from being closed down because of fears it would affect relations with Iran.
 An official spokesperson said he had relied on "low-level, ideological sources", but Meyer said he had "spent months of meticulous reporting" on the story.

 Meyer co-authored The Hunt for KSM: Inside the Pursuit and Takedown of The Real 9/11 Mastermind, Khalid Sheikh Mohammed (2012) with Terry McDermott.

-In 2022, despite claiming to report on "disinformation", Meyer peddled demonstrably false narratives about Florida laws despite having his errors repeatedly pointed out to him.
-Ridicule ensued when he doubled down on his false assertions.

 Involvement with shows

 He was a screenwriter and executive producer for the 2000 network TV crime thriller show Level 9 with mystery novelist Michael Connelly and consults on documentary films such as Morgan Spurlock's 2008 documentary Where in the World Is Osama bin Laden?.

 He plays in the band Suspicious Package.